Dima-369/PDF-to-PNG-via-Rust/README.md

           Convert only first page without adding -0 suffix and also print page count to stdout --page-count-only
-          Print PDF page count to stdout and quit without converting to PNG -p, --password <PASSWORD>
+          Print PDF page count to stdout and quit without converting to PNG --text-only
+          Extract and print text content from the PDF, then exit -p, --password <PASSWORD>
           The PDF password
       --prefix <PREFIX>